Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond

 and apply feature extraction network to predict approximate posterior probability parameters, mean $ \mathbf{\mu}(\mathbf{f} | \mathbf{I})$ and covariance $\mathbf{\Sigma}(\mathbf{f} | \mathbf{I})$, from which we then sample the feature to generate the deformation fields.
 The KL-term can be computed in closed form:

 where $\mathbf{\Sigma}_{\mathbf{f} | \mathbf{I}}$ need to be diagonal, and $m$ is a const.

-\textbf{Matching loss.}~ We use local normalized cross correlation coefficient to penalize differences in appearance.
-Note that, when computing matching loss, we scale the image pairs and warp the downsampled images with the deformation field at each stage.
-At different stages, we use different window sizes to compute the local normalized correlation coefficient.
-From the zeroth to the third stage, the window sizes are set to $3, 5, 7, 9$.
+\textbf{Matching loss.}~ We inherit similarity metric from energy-based approaches~\cite{BegMTY05,Avants08,SunNK14} to define the data matching loss.
+Specifically, we use local normalized cross correlation coefficient to penalize differences in appearance.
+Note that, when computing matching loss, we scale the image pairs and warp the downsampled images with the deformation field at each scale.
+At different scales, we use different window sizes to compute the local normalized correlation coefficient.
+From the zeroth to the third scale, the window sizes are set to $3, 5, 7, 9$.

 \textbf{Regularization loss.}~ We employ the diffusion regularizer on spatial gradients of the velocity fields and apply the Jacobian determinant loss to further constrain the smoothness of the deformation fields as: